 Pumpkin festivals are held around the country every Halloween, showing off the art of pumpkin carving © Getty

-How to carve
+How to carve a pumpkin safely

 This Halloween, learn how to carve the perfect pumpkin with our simple step-by-step guide: